Crispy Wild Mushroom Stuffing (in a Cast Iron Skillet!)

 • 6 tablespoons unsalted butter, divided

-• 24 ounces wild mushrooms, trimmed & cut into 1/2-inch pieces (see Recipe Notes)
+• 24 ounces wild mushrooms, trimmed and cut into 1/2-inch pieces (see Recipe Notes)

 • 1 large yellow onion, diced